LogtalkDotOrg/logtalk3/tools/code_metrics/NOTES.md

 - Source code size (`size_metric`)
 - Halstead complexity (`halstead_metric` and `halstead_metric(Stroud)`)

-A helper object, `code_metrics`, is also provided allowing running all loaded individual metrics.
+A helper object, `code_metrics`, is also provided, allowing running all loaded individual metrics.
 For code coverage metrics, see the `lgtunit` tool documentation.